Easy Meat-Based Carnivore Lasagna: Creamy Cheesy Layers

 What Is the Carnivore Diet?

-The carnivore diet is a meat-based eating plan that focuses primarily on animal foods.
+The carnivore diet (Affiliate) is a meat-based eating plan that focuses primarily on animal foods.
 Unlike keto or paleo, which allow some plants, the carnivore approach cuts out carbohydrates and plant-based foods altogether.
 The goal is simple: eat animal protein and fat in their most nutrient-dense forms.

 People choose this diet for various reasons, including weight management, reducing inflammation, and supporting autoimmune conditions.
 Because it eliminates fiber and plant matter, many find it easier to digest and more filling, while still keeping meals simple and satisfying.